UPDATED: 8:00 a.m. ET, Sept. 21, 2022

 The optics are damning when comparing the numbers.
 From hourly wages to annual salaries, “blacks in 2015 earned just 75% as much as whites in median hourly earnings and women earned 83% as much as men,” the Pew Research Center found in 2016, the most recent time statistics were compiled and analyzed.

-This year has been especially rough on Black workers, what with the COVID-19 pandemic colliding with historically high unemployment numbers.
-Not only has Black unemployment been nearly twice that of whites, but a new study also confirmed that Black workers are severely underrepresented in high-earning jobs.
+The past two years have been especially rough on Black workers, what with the COVID-19 pandemic colliding with historically high unemployment numbers.
+Not only has Black unemployment remained nearly twice that of whites, but a study from this past summer to mark Black Women’s Equal Pay Day also confirmed that Black workers are severely underrepresented in high-earning jobs.

 Black workers are being disproportionately left behind by the economic recovery while the opposite was true for other groups.
 That truth came on the heels of another report which found that unless specific measures are undertaken, it will take close to 95 years to close racial gaps in the workplace.
 On the flip side, a concerted effort to remove the barriers for Black workers could close the gap within 25 years.

 But pictures speak a thousand words, and this article only has space for a couple of hundred of them.
 So we’ve included two charts in particular to provide startling visual examples of the persistent wage gap that’s been leaving Black folks, especially women, behind.

-The images are equally unique and brilliant creations by Mona Chalabi, the Data Editor at the Guardian US.
-Her Instagram page is filled with other amazing illustrations, but these two perfectly hammer home the severity of the wage gap situation facing Black people.
+The following additional charts, created in 2017 by Mona Chalabi, the Data Editor at the Guardian US, are still relevant and perfectly hammer home the severity of the wage gap situation facing Black people.